RichardRanft/Project13/README.md

 Project13
 =========

-Work on NWN2 style RPG using d20 Modern rules.
+Work on virtual RPG tabletop using d20 Modern rules.

+Should add support for other rule sets via script package load.